mtang1217/community-note-creator/README.md

 An intelligent Google Chrome extension that harnesses the power of Google's Gemini 1.5 Flash API to summarize comment sections on popular social media platforms.
 It generates a neutral, "Community Note" style summary from the top comments, helping you understand public opinion without the endless scrolling.
 This tool is perfect for quickly gauging the sentiment and key discussion points on YouTube, Instagram, and Reddit.
 ![alt text](https://via.placeholder.com/800x400.png?text=Project+Demo+GIF+Here)

-(A GIF demonstrating the extension's functionality would be highly effective here.)
 ✨ Features
 One-Click Summaries: Generate a concise summary of the most relevant comments with a single click.
 Multi-Platform Support: Fully functional on YouTube, Instagram, and Reddit.
 Powered by Gemini 1.5 Flash: Leverages Google's latest, high-speed AI model to provide context-aware and nuanced summaries.
 Intelligent Fallback: If the AI service is unavailable or an API key is missing, it provides a simple list of the top comments so you never get nothing.
 Privacy-Focused: The extension runs entirely in your browser.
-Comments are sent directly to the Google Gemini API and are not stored or tracked by us.
+Comments are sent directly to the Google Gemini API and are not stored or tracked.
 ⚙️ How It Works
 The extension's logic is straightforward but powerful:
 Platform Detection: The extension identifies when you are on a supported page (a YouTube video, Instagram post, or Reddit thread).